LolSayna/CIARC/README.md

 Use the `docker-compose up --build -d` command to start it.
 Or refer to `make docker-compose-up` in the Makefile.

+Inside `poetry shell` run `make myps` to check for type errors or run `make lint` to check linting before commiting.

 ## Usage

 - TODO